Solution Summary: Anti-Vibration Gloves

 Anti-vibration gloves are an PPE that may help reduce hand-arm vibration.
 Vibration is reduced by the viscoelastic material or air pockets in the palm and fingers of the gloves.

 Different kinds of anti-vibration gloves are available from various manufacturers.
-Manufacturers have developed different kinds of anti-vibration gloves for different tasks (for example operating heavy equipment such as an excavator versus hand-held tools such as a jackhammer) (Figure 1, Figure 2).
+Manufacturers have developed different kinds of anti-vibration gloves for different tasks (for example operating heavy equipment such as an excavator versus hand-held tools such as a jackhammer) (Figure 1).
 Purchase gloves applicable for your task.

 To properly reduce vibration, the glove must provide full-finger protection.
 Fingerless gloves still allow contact with the vibration source and should be avoided.
 Also, anti-vibration gloves should keep the hands and fingers warm when used in cold environments.
 Make sure to purchase gloves that are compliant with the Hand-Arm Vibration Standard ISO 10819-1996 or ANSI S3.40-2002.